mrdbourke/pytorch-deep-learning/docs/index.md

-# Learn PyTorch for Deep Learnin: Zero to Mastery book
+# Learn PyTorch for Deep Learning: Zero to Mastery book

-Welcome to the second best place on the internet to learn PyTorch (the first being the [PyTorch documentation](https://pytorch.org/docs/stable/index.html).
+Welcome to the second best place on the internet to learn PyTorch (the first being the [PyTorch documentation](https://pytorch.org/docs/stable/index.html)).

 This is the online book version of the Learn PyTorch for Deep Learning: Zero to Mastery course.